 Presented by the Honourable Manon Jeannotte, Lieutenant Governor of Quebec, the King Charles III Coronation Medal honours Canadians whose contributions have significantly advanced their communities and the nation.
 Dr. Delormier’s recognition highlights her profound influence not only in her home community of Kahnawà:ke but across Canada and beyond.

-KSDPP proudly celebrate Dr. Delormier’s achievements and her unwavering commitment to Indigenous health, food sovereignty, and community well-being.
+KSDPP proudly celebrates Dr. Delormier’s achievements and her unwavering commitment to Indigenous health, food sovereignty, and community well-being.
 Congratulations, Dr. Treena Delormier, on this well-deserved honour!

 Click her to read more.